yuyangw/yuyangw.github.io/_pages/about.md

 order: 1
 ---

 I am an AI/ML resident at [Apple Machine Learning Research (MLR)](https://machinelearning.apple.com/).
-Currenly I am working on building domain-agnostic generative models as well as implmentations of such models to scientific problems.
+Currenly I am working on building domain-agnostic generative models as well as applying such generative models to scientific problems.

 Previously I obtain Ph.D. from Carnegie Mellon University working at the intersectio of machine learning, molecular modeling, and chemical physics/biophysics.
 Especially, I developed self-supervised learning methods to learn generic molecular representations that generalize on chemical space.